-Say “agent memory” and you’ll get a dozen frameworks thrown back: working and episodic, MemGPT, Mem0, vector stores, knowledge graphs, context engineering — pitched as if you have to pick one.
-You don’t.
-They answer different questions, and most of the confusion comes from comparing across layers that were never rivals.
+Say “agent memory” and you will get a dozen frameworks thrown back at you: working and episodic memory, MemGPT, Mem0, vector stores, knowledge graphs, context engineering.
+They are usually presented as if you have to pick one.
+You do not.
+They answer different questions, and most of the confusion comes from comparing across layers that were never in competition.

-There are four layers, and the whole thing gets easier once you keep them straight:
+There are four layers, and everything gets easier once you keep them separate.

 LayerThe question it answers